 In Portugal, the Comissão do Mercado de Valores Mobiliários (CMVM) is responsible for quality assurance (QA) reviews for public interest entities (PIEs) and the OROC conducts QA reviews for non-PIEs, under the supervision of the CMVM.
-Based on available information on the QA review system being carried out by the CMVM, it seems that it is aligned with the SMO 1 best practices.
+Based on available information on the CMVM’s QA review system, and as indicated by OROC, it is aligned with SMO 1 best practices.
 Additionally, OROC reports that its QA system fulfills all the requirements of SMO 1.

 To support the implementation of the requirements, the OROC reports that it prepared an inspection manual to guide the review process, developed implementation guidelines and has a mandatory annual training program for reviewers.
 In addition, the OROC supports members by offering courses on effective quality control systems and provides mandatory training on ISQC 1.

 The OROC is encouraged to provide updates on its implementation support for members on the suite of IAASB Quality Management standards that will become effective in December 2022 and will require significant change management for regulators and firms.